-1. Provide visual prompts around topics that really matter to a group of your students.
+1. Provide visual prompts around topics that really matter to your students.
 The visual prompts should respect students’ intelligence and invite a wide range of interpretations.

-4. Discover how much they are learning from and teaching each other about what really matters to all of them.
+4. Discover how much young children learn from and teach each other about what really matters to all of them.
 POWERFUL.